Moment evolution equations and moment matching for stochastic image EPDiff: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 Based on the stochastic generalization of the LDDMM framework introduced in~\cite{arnaudon2019geometric}, and in particular its specialization to images, we derived the first order moment approximations of the SEPDA equations to construct an estimator for the noise field parameters.
-With the proposed model for estimation of time-continuous variation in deformations of shapes captured in images, we carried out two main numerical experiments on medical imagery.\\ In the first experiment, we found that noise field estimators are able to accurately predict the ground truth, provided that the noise fields have sufficient overlap with the content of the image but not to much between themselves, providing indications on when this method works and how to specify noise field locations.
-In the second experiment, we found that the parametric submodels are able to approximate some unknown ground truth noise fields, provided there are enough noise fields to resolve the noise structure.
-This indicates our inference method on noise amplitudes is able capture any random variation located in the deformation of shapes such as human organs.
+With the proposed model for estimation of time-continuous variation in deformations of shapes captured in images, we carried out two main numerical experiments on medical imagery.\\ In the first experiment, we found that noise field estimators are able to accurately predict the ground truth, provided that the noise fields have sufficient overlap with the content of the image but not too much between themselves, indicating when this method works and how to specify noise field locations.

+In the second experiment, we found that the parametric submodels are able to approximate some unknown ground truth noise fields.
+However, the accuracy of the approximations were, perhaps unsurprisingly, limited to the resolution of the grids.
+Therefore, it could be interesting to experiment with more refined grids in future work, as well as different kinds of generating noise fields.

+Beyond the simulation studies, a natural next step is applying our method to estimate random variation located in the deformation of shapes such as human organs.
 For such real datasets, the questions of how many noise fields and where to place them on the image may become important for accurate noise estimations while remaining computationally tractable.
-In particular, one could attempt to optimise for the position and width of all or some of the noise fields to make this method more flexible and with less parameters to set from the users.
+In particular, one could attempt to optimize for the position and width of all or some of the noise fields to make this method more flexible and with less parameters to set from the users.

 Other possible directions for future research include the possibility of time-dependent noise fields for specific applications, other types of profile of noise fields or the use of higher order moment approximations of the SEPDA equations, with e.g. the cluster-expansion approach, to tackle more challenging real world examples, such as longitudinal data extension to 3D images or diffusion tensor imaging.